boardfish/dissertation/contents/2-requirements-and-analysis.md

 to be a central hub for what seemed, to an outsider, to be a sparse online community.

-From the seven responses received, the following conclusions were drawn:
+These results were found from the seven responses received:

-- The majority of the group already shares photos online, but those that do not are all interested by the prospect of it
+- Four maintainers already shares photos online, but the remaining three are all interested by the prospect of it
-- Memberships, in-character communications, advertisement among other escape rooms, and participant metrics are all of interest
+- Memberships, in-character communications, advertisement among other escape rooms, and participant metrics are all of interest to at least five members of the group
-- Memberships are agreed upon by those interested as something that should not be done without the involvement of technology
+- Memberships are agreed upon by the five interested parties as something that should not be done without the involvement of technology
+- Ease of use *always* influences each maintainer's decision when investing in technical solutions to problems
+- Reliability *always* influences all bar one of the group's decisions in the above

+Notable comments included that one maintainer sought to *"strictly limit/eliminate the use of"* technology in their escape rooms.
+The following reasoning was given for these decisions:

-Comments of note included that use of technology in escape rooms is *"limit[ed]/eliminate[d]"* due to loss of revenue in the event of failure without failover - *"dependability and available work around (sic)"* were agreed to be of importance.
-Additionally, investment in technology as a showpiece is avoided as
+- *"Losing revenue"* in the event of failure without failover.
+Another maintainer agreed that *"dependability and available work around (sic)"* were agreed to be of importance.
-*"each room only lasts 1-[1.5] years"* in that particular offering.
+- *"Each room only lasts 1-1½ years"*, meaning investment in technology as a showpiece is avoided in that particular offering.
+Generally, *"[the maintainers] do not invest as much into props unless they can be reused in another game"*.

 I was able to elicit a direction from these conclusions - the idea of a social network shared by escape room maintainers and enthusiasts allowed me to